|Country Number (N/K)||1979?||SECOND WAVE?|

 - Cessair of Diplos posed as Senhora Camara from Brazil (The Stones of Blood).

-- Brazil is "where the nuts come from"; George Cranleigh found the rare black orchid while on an expedition along the Orinoco River (Black Orchid).
+- Brazil is "where the nuts come from"; George Cranleigh found the rare Black Orchid while on an expedition along the Orinoco River; he was attacked by the Kojabe Indians, and brought home to England by Ditar Latoni.

 - The Doctor mentions the Amazon in Ghost Light.